yunyounglee99/Solar_Flare_Prediction-neuralODE/README.md

 ## 📄 Overview

-This repository implements a **Neural Ordinary Differential Equation** (Neural ODE) to predict the temporal evolution of the solar magnetic field components \([B_x, B_y, B_z]\).
+This repository implements a **Neural Ordinary Differential Equation** (Neural ODE) to predict the temporal evolution of the solar magnetic field components $[B_x, B_y, B_z]$.
 By learning continuous dynamics directly from time-series magnetogram data, our approach captures fine-grained temporal patterns and enforces physical consistency via a divergence-based regularization.

 ---